njsito01/Portfolio-Project_CTA-Ridership/README.md

 ## Introduction

+This project was performed with the goal of analyzing the effects of various weather factors on ridership of public transit.
+In order to evaluate this, three questions were asked:

 1. How is ridership for different modes of public transit affected by different weather conditions?
    - Precipitation, temperature, humidity, solar radiation
 3. Do people utilize different modes depending on those weather conditions?